Russia Starts Here

 The good news, of course, is that it wasn’t particularly cold for a Russian winter, with temperatures right around (and, in some cases, just above) freezing.
 The better news?
 Even if you’re not crazy like me, and decide to see the best places in Russia during a more humane time of year, this 1 week in Russia itinerary is just what you need to get started.

 UPDATE: Travel to and within Russia has been severely disrupted by the government response to Covid-19.
-While it may end up being possible to visit Russia in 2021, I suggest waiting until 2022 to travel in order to enjoy the greatest level of certainty.
+It is very likely that foreigners will be unable to enter Russia before sometime in 2022.

 When to Visit Russia